ergoMixer/ergoMixBack/ErgoMixer.md

 You can use this [config file](mixer/sample.conf) and change it as you want.

 The database will be saved in your home directory.
 This database contains all the information and secrets being used by the mixer, So, take good care of it.

+#### GraalVM
+GraalVM is not strictly necessary to run Appkit, unless you really use Graal features like running JavaScript.

+1) You may for some reason like JS and want to develop Ergo dApps using Node.js, then you can use Appkit from Node.js.
+2) Or you have existing Node.js backend application and want it to seamlessly integrate with Ergo from the same Node.js process.
+Then you can run your entire Node.js under GraalVM (which is fully supported by the Graal team) and then just use Appkit from your legacy code directly
+3) You may have other use cases with other language in similar ways.
+Some experiments [here](https://github.com/aslesarenko/ergo-appkit-examples)

+    #### Install GraalVM Community Edition on MacOS and Linux

+    First you need to download an archive with the [latest release](https://github.com/oracle/graal/releases) of GraalVM (e.g.`graalvm-ce-java8-linux-amd64-19.3.1.tar.gz`) for Linux and put its content in your `$PATH` :

+    ```shell
+    $ cd <your/directory/with/downloaded/graal>
+    $ tar -zxf graalvm-ce-java8-linux-amd64-19.3.1.tar.gz
+    $ export GRAAL_HOME=<your/directory/with/downloaded/graal>/graalvm-ce-java8-19.3.1
+    $ export PATH=$PATH:${GRAAL_HOME}/bin
+    ```

+    The same for MacOS:

+    ```shell
+    $ cd <your/directory/with/downloaded/graal>
+    $ tar -zxf graalvm-ce-darwin-amd64-19.3.1.tar.gz
+    $ export GRAAL_HOME=<your/directory/with/downloaded/graal>/graalvm-ce-java8-19.3.1/Contents/Home
+    $ export PATH=$PATH:${GRAAL_HOME}/bin
+    ```

+  * #### Build the Appkit project
+    There is a slightly modified version of appkit in this repository.
+So, in order to build the mixer you first need to publish appkit locally in the Ivy repository:
+    ```shell
+    $ cd <your_directory_clone_project>/mixer/appkit
+    $ sbt publishLocal
+    ```

 <!-- ROADMAP -->
 ## Roadmap